PEOPLE WITH MEDICAL CONDITIONS

-It is important to have the details of any specialist such as your cardiologist available when you contact your anaesthetist so that they can chase any reports or investigations you have had done.
-We may even ask you to make an appointment to see them before your operation.
+It is important to have the details of any specialist such as your cardiologist available when you contact your anaesthetist so that they can chase any reports or investigations you have had.
+We may even ask you to make an appointment to see them for a tune up before your operation.

-In some cases if your medical conditions are significant we may organise a consultation with you prior to your operation so that we can better assess your needs and better plan for your anaesthetic.
+If your medical conditions are significant and complex we may organise a consultation with you prior to your operation so that we can better assess your needs and better plan for your anaesthetic.
 This can generally be done at the hospital you will be going to or the surgeon’s rooms.

 In general you should continue all of your usual medications your GP has prescribed for you.
-Some exceptions to this may be anti inflammatory agents, aspirin or blood thinners such as warfarin.
+Some exceptions to this are anti inflammatory agents, aspirin or blood thinners such as warfarin or Plavix.
 If you take any of these medications please discuss this with your surgeon as they will decide whether or not you should stop these medications.

-If you are taking any herbal preparations or vitamins it is advisable to stop these 10 days prior to surgery.
+If you are taking any herbal preparations, supplements or Chinese medicine stop these 10 days prior to surgery.
 This is because some herbal preparations can cause significant bleeding during surgery or interact with anaesthetic drugs.

 If you have any concerns about any of your medications please make contact with your anaesthetist.

-If you have had a previous anaesthetic and had any problems with it, please contact your anaesthetist as in many cases any concerns you may have can be sorted out with a simple phone call.
-Anaesthetics can be tailored to an individual and just because you had problems with one previously does not necessarily mean that we can’t alter you next anaesthetic to make it a better experience.
+If you have had a previous anaesthetic and had any problems with it, please contact your anaesthetist as in many cases any concerns can be sorted out with a simple email or phone call.
+Anaesthetics are tailored to an individual and just because you had problems with one previously does not necessarily mean that we can’t alter you next anaesthetic to make it a better experience.
 Part of your anaesthetic consultation is to discuss this, as every anaesthetic is a prescription of specific medications that your anaesthetist selects as the safest for you.